 While scrolling through news last weekend, I came across the largest-ever cyber attack (DDoS) that hit the popular code hosting website GitHub.
 It was the distributed denial of service that originated from over a thousand different autonomous systems (ASNs) which peaked at 1.35 Tbps.

 This could be you tomorrow.
 Or me too!
-With bad actors exploiting our vulnerable systems, at Simform we prepare ourselves with the best exercises to handle whatever comes our way!
+With bad actors exploiting our vulnerable systems, at Simform we prepare ourselves with the best exercises to handle whatever comes our way in delivering software development services to the clients!
 During our journey towards Serverless Architecture, we’ve found how serverless application security is different from the traditional cloud.

 Serverless can be a dangerous place unless you prepare yourself with the best practices.
 There are bullies out there who desperately wants to break into your system.
 DDoS attackers, ransomware distributors and all kinds of cyber creeps preying on our databases and poorly configured serverless functions.